humdrum-tools/humdrum-documentation/guide/ch05/index.md

 *Interpretations* are lines that begin with the asterisk character (`*`).
-Interpretations are used to identify more precisely the state of the representation \-- for example, to indicate that an encoded part is for a transposing instrument in E-flat, or to indicate that the representation is for a given Balinese tuning, or that the representation encodes a conductor\'s physical gestures.
+Interpretations are used to identify more precisely the state of the representation &mdash; for example, to indicate that an encoded part is for a transposing instrument in E-flat, or to indicate that the representation is for a given Balinese tuning, or that the representation encodes a conductor's physical gestures.
 Humdrum requires that at least one interpretation must be specified before any data records are encountered.
 The difference between a comment and an interpretation is that interpretations are formal, potentially